roboticvedant/ROS2_turtlesim_PID_demo/README.md

 ## PID Control

-This code uses Proportional Controller to control the turtlebot.
+This code uses Proportional Integral Derivative Controller to control the turtlebot.

-## Implementation

-In the current implementation, only the Proportional (P) control strategy is applied.
-This means the turtle's motion is directly influenced by the error in its position.
-Given the predictable nature of the `turtlesim` environment, a P-controller suffices for stable and effective control.
-However, in complex, unpredictable environments, PI or PID control might be necessary.

 ## Future Enhancements